Constant mean curvature surfaces of Delaunay type along a closed geodesic: Introduction

 We will give the definition of Delaunay surfaces in the next section.
 The Delaunay surfaces were discovered in 1841 by C. Delaunay in \cite{Delaunay-Original}.
-It is a one parameter family of complete non-compact surfaces in $\mathbb{R}^{3}.$ The Delaunay surfaces have rotational symmetry.
-So the surfaces are decided by an ODE.
+It is a one parameter family of complete non-compact surfaces in $\mathbb{R}^{3}.$ The Delaunay surfaces have rotational symmetry, so they are generated by an ODE.
 One may refer to \cite{Eells-Delaunay-surface} for a description of Delaunay surfaces.
-The Delaunay surfaces play an analogous role in the theory of complete CMC surfaces as catenoids do in the theory of complete minimal surfaces.
+They play an analogous role in the theory of complete CMC surfaces as catenoids do in the theory of complete minimal surfaces.
 In \cite{Schoen-Minimal-surface}, it is proved that any complete minimal immersion $M^{n}\subset\mathbb{R}^{n+1}$ with two embedded ends and with finite total curvature must be a catenoid or a pair of planes.
 And it is proved in \cite{Korevaar-Kusner-Solomon} that any CMC surface embedded in $\mathbb{R}^{3}$ having two ends is a Delaunay surface.
-Another fact is that any end of a complete minimal surface of finite total curvuture must be asymptotic to a catenoid or a plane.
-Paralleling to this fact, each end of an embedded CMC surface with finite topology converges exponentially to the end of some Delaunay surface.
-The Delaunay type hypersurfaces exist in $\mathbb{S}^{n},\mathbb{R}^{n}$ and $\mathbb{H}^{n}.$ Note that those embedded in $\mathbb{S}^{n}$ are compact which bifurcate from CMC tori.
-In the more recent work \cite{Delauany-Cohomogeneity-one}, Bettiol and Piccione managed to contructe Delaunay type CMC surfaces in cohomogeneity one manifolds.
+Another fact is that any end of a complete minimal surface in $\mathbb{R}^{3}$ of finite total curvature must be asymptotic to a catenoid or a plane.
+Parallelling to this fact, each end of an embedded CMC surface with finite topology converges exponentially to the end of some Delaunay surface.
+Delaunay surfaces can be generalized in a proper way as CMC hypersurfaces which exists in $\mathbb{S}^{n},\mathbb{R}^{n}$ and $\mathbb{H}^{n}.$ In the more recent work \cite{Delauany-Cohomogeneity-one}, Bettiol and Piccione managed to construct Delaunay type CMC surfaces in cohomogeneity one manifolds.
 Cohomogeneity one manifolds are those support an isometric action of a Lie group such that the orbit space $M/G$ is one dimensional.
-We see that the metric on cohomogeneity one manifolds are not generic.
+We see that the metrics of cohomogeneity one manifolds are not generic.
 For generic metrics, the existence of Delaunay type CMC surfaces is unknown, despite some partial results.
-In this paper we focus on the existence of Delaunay type CMC surfaces along closed geodesics in generic metrics, where the geodesics can be assumed to be non-degenerate.
+In this paper we focus on the existence of Delaunay type CMC surfaces along closed geodesics in generic metrics.
 As mentioned just now, this kind of surfaces can be regarded as the bifurcation branches of the CMC tubes constructed in \cite{CMC-tubes-Pacard-Mazzeo}.
 One can refer to \cite{CMC-tubes-Pacard-Mazzeo} for a description of the moduli space of CMC surfaces along $\Gamma$ which are isotopic to geodesic tubes, which is the motivation of this paper.

 Let's state the main theorem roughly: